ashishmathew0297/ashishmathew0297.github.io/_posts/2024-09-06-deep-learning-self-study-3.md

 $$\frac{n + 2p -f}{s}$$

-If we were to compute the cost here, it would be of the form
+If we were to compute the cost here, it would be proportional to the form

 $$\text{Computational cost} = \text{# filter params } \times \text{ # filter positions } \times \text{ # of filters}$$

+with the computational costs depending multiplicatively on the number of input channels, number of output channels, kernel size and feature map/image size.

 So, taking the number of filters to be $$5$$ with $$0$$ padding and stride $$1$$, the computational cost would be